CompuCell3D/CompuCell3DDevelopersManual/docs/simulator.rst

             //these two functions are necessary to implement proper cleanup after the simulation
             //1.
 First it cleans cell inventory, deallocating all dynamic attributes - this has to be done before unloading modules
             //2.
-It unloads dynamic CC3D modules - pluginsd and steppables void cleanAfterSimulation();
+It unloads dynamic CC3D modules - plugins and steppables void cleanAfterSimulation();
             //unloads all the plugins - plugin destructors are called void unloadModules();